-To get to the Caracol archaeological site in Belize, the largest Mayan archaeological site in the country, you have to drive through the Mountain Pine Ridge Forest Reserve over a mostly decent dirt road.
-Then you keep driving–out of the reserve and into Chiquibul National Park (tours depart from and return to San Ignacio or the lodges in the Mountain Pine Ridge area).
+To get to the Caracol Mayan archaeological site you’ve got to drive through the Mountain Pine Ridge Forest Reserve over a mostly decent dirt road.
+Then you keep driving out of the reserve and into Chiquibul National Park (tours depart from and return to San Ignacio or the lodges in the Mountain Pine Ridge area).

-But not before picking up a military escort.
-Because the Caracol archaeological site is so close to the border with Guatemala the area has seen some illegal border crossings with Guatemalans sneaking into Belize to find work or to harvest things from the still-pristine jungle in the parkland on the Belize side of the border–including a palm frond called xate that’s used by international floral companies.
+But Caracol is very close to the border with Guatemala and the area has seen some illegal border crossings among Guatemalans sneaking into Belize to find work or to harvest things from the still-pristine jungle in the parkland on the Belize side of the border, including a palm frond called xate that’s used by international floral companies.

 Guatemalans and Belizean officials have had violent clashes in this border area, so now all tourists who want to visit Caracol are required to arrive at a nearby military check point by 9 am and then convoy up into a line of vehicles lead by a military escort to the site itself.
 It’s dramatic and sort of a pain in the neck, but once at the Caracol site you are free to explore on your own.
 After touring the site, a few of us left in our own un-escorted convoy for the return trip.

 Caracol is not a huge site, but what’s excavated is spectacular.
-The main temple, Caana (which means sky place) is 141 feet high making it the tallest building in Belize even today.
+The main temple, Caana (which means sky place) is 141 feet (43 meters) high making it the tallest building in Belize even today.

-Check out the panoramic view of the jungle around the Caracol archaeological site in this video we shot from the top of the Caana temple.
+Check out the panoramic view of the jungle around the Caracol archaeological site in our video, below, which was shot from the top of the Caana temple.